 What is Unconventional Cash Flow?

-An unconventional cash flow profile is a series of cash flows that don’t go in one direction over a period of time.
-It is characterized by not just one but several changes in the direction of the cash flow, usually represented by the positive (+) and negative (–) signs where (+) denotes an inflow of cash while (–) denotes an outflow of cash.
+An unconventional cash flow profile is a series of cash flows that, over time, don’t go in only one direction.
+It is characterized by not just one, but several changes in the direction of the cash flow.
+Directional changes are usually represented by the positive (+) and negative (–) signs.
+The positive sign (+) denotes an inflow of cash, while the (–) sign denotes a cash outflow.

-Unconventional cash flows would look like the example below:
+Unconventional cash flows might look like the following example:

-Additionally, unconventional cash flows are more difficult to deal with, given that they may include more than one Internal Rate of Return or IRR.
+Unconventional cash flows are more difficult to deal with because they include more than one Internal Rate of Return or IRR.

-Internal Rate of Return (IRR) is a financial tool used for measuring cash flow, specifically to evaluate investments and record acquisitions, in order to gain a general overview of the financial status of a company, as well as predict its most possible financial results.
+The Internal Rate of Return (IRR) is a financial metric used for measuring cash flow.
+IRR is specifically utilized to evaluate acquisitions and other business investments.
+This metric can provide a general overview of a company’s financial status and help to predict future cash flows.

-A company with a conventional cash flow profile will normally just show one IRR, but a company with an unconventional cash flow profile will show more than one IRR because of the different directions in its cash flows.
+A company with a conventional cash flow profile will normally show just a single IRR, but a company with an unconventional cash flow will have multiple IRRs

-Note: Always be sure to use XIRR instead of IRR in Excel.
+Note: Always be sure to use the more accurate XIRR instead of IRR in Excel.